Yogsther/fortnite-maps/README.md

 - [ ]  Package electron app
 - [ ]  Optmize unnecessary big texture sizes
 - [ ]  Zoom and pan features
+  - Work has started on zoom features but are currently not worked on.
+Feel free to pick this up.
+  - A camera offset and a global scale has been implemented for all drawn textures.
+  - Scroll to zoom has been started on, but not finished.
+(See eventlistener "wheel")
+  - Left todo:
+    - Zoom in on cursor position relative to camera position (like in-game)
+    - fix hitching bug when moving the camera (right click held down)
 - [ ]  ~~Terrain height calcualtion.~~ Not needed since traveling with ramps has the same horizontal speed.

 #### Known bugs: